 Macaroni & Cheese

 An import from Italy, pizza is a delicious street food beloved by everyone from meat lovers to vegetarians.
-Not limited to pizza parlors any longer, many pizza makers are creating mobile eateries where people can visit to try a variety of crusts topped with traditional ingredients, including tomato sauce, pepperoni, and cheese, to gourmet toppings, such as duck and figs. If in Milwaukee, visit Street-Za, a mobile pizza joint offering guests pizza by slice topped with fresh, seasonal ingredients.
+Not limited to pizza parlors any longer, many pizza makers are creating mobile trucks where people can visit to try a variety of crusts topped with traditional ingredients, including tomato sauce, pepperoni, and cheese, to gourmet toppings, such as duck and figs. If in Milwaukee, visit Street-Za, a mobile pizza joint offering guests pizza by the slice topped with fresh, seasonal ingredients.